-As one of today's most exciting young conductors, Domingo enjoys a vibrant career leading internationally acclaimed ensembles, including The Philharmonia Orchestra, Polish National Radio Symphony Orchestra, Mozarteumorchester Salzburg, Orchestre Philharmonique de Radio France, St. Petersburg Philharmonic, New Japan Philharmonic Orchestra, Orchestre de la Suisse Romande, Orchestre de Chambre de Lausanne, Orchestre Philharmonique Royal de Liège, and Simón Bolívar Symphony Orchestra.
+As one of today's most exciting young conductors, Domingo enjoys a vibrant career leading internationally acclaimed ensembles including The Metropolitan Opera, the Mariinsky Theatre, Staatsoper Berlin, Opernhaus Zürich, the London Philharmonic Orchestra, Philharmonia Orchestra, Hamburger Symphoniker, Dresdner Philharmonie, Malmö Symphony Orchestra, Borusan Istanbul Philharmonic Orchestra, Mozarteumorchester Salzburg, Orchestre Philharmonique de Radio France, St. Petersburg Philharmonic, New Japan Philharmonic Orchestra, Orchestre Philharmonique Royal de Liège, and Simón Bolívar Symphony Orchestra.

-Starting from September 2019, Domingo Hindoyan will serve as Principal Guest Conductor of the Polish National Radio Symphony Orchestre (NOsPR) for an initial period of three seasons.
+Starting from the 2019/20 season, Domingo will serve as the Principal Guest Conductor of the Polish National Radio Symphony Orchestra.

-In the 2017/18 season, Domingo conducts renowned symphony orchestras such as the Dresden Philharmonic, Hamburg Symphony, Orchestre National de Bordeaux Aquitaine, Orchestre National de Belgique and Malmö Symphony Orchestra.
-Equally busy on the opera stage, Domingo makes his debut at the Metropolitan Opera (L’elisir d’amore), Oper Stuttgart (Tosca), Semperoper Dresden (La traviata) and Opéra de Monte-Carlo (I puritani).
-He returns to Deutsche Staatsoper Berlin to conduct La traviata and Orfeo ed Euridice.
+Last season, Domingo made acclaimed debuts at The Metropolitan Opera (L’elisir d’amore), the Mariinsky Theatre (La bohème), Oper Stuttgart (Tosca), Semperoper Dresden (La traviata) and Opéra de Monte-Carlo (I puritani).
+He also returned to Deutsche Staatsoper Berlin with La traviata and Orfeo ed Euridice.

-In 2013, he was appointed as the first assistant to Daniel Barenboim at the Deutsche Staatsoper Berlin.
-Since then, he has become a prominent guest conductor in the house, having conducted a vast array of works including La traviata, Tosca, L’elisir d’amore, La bohème, Il barbiere di Siviglia, The Rake's Progress, Orfeo ed Euridice and The Rite of Spring (ballet).
+From 2013-2016, Domingo was the first assistant to Daniel Barenboim at the Deutsche Staatsoper Berlin.
+Since then, he has become a prominent guest conductor in the house, having conducted a vast array of works including La Traviata, Tosca, L’Elisir d’Amore, La bohème, Il Barbiere di Siviglia, The Rake's Progress, Orfeo ed Euridice and The Rite of Spring (ballet).

 Domingo was born in Caracas, Venezuela.
 He began his music studies as a violinist and member of the renowned Venezuelan musical education program El Sistema.
 He went on to study conducting in Europe at the Haute Ecole de Musique de Genève with Professor Laurent Gay.